oddsdk/ts-odd/README.md

 session = program.session
 ```

-Once you have your `Session`, you have access to the file system 🎉
+Once you have your `Session`, you have access to your file system 🎉

 ```ts
 const fs = session.fs